 The drive towards the Dungeon from Bonavista is mainly through community pasture land.

-The Dungeon is the featured attraction of The Dungeon Provincial Park, a day-use park offering boardwalks and viewing platforms around the collapsed sea cave, hiking trails, picnic areas, pit toilets, and parking.
+The Dungeon is the featured attraction of The Dungeon Provincial Park, a day-use park offering boardwalks and viewing platforms around the collapsed sea cave, hiking trails, picnic areas, and parking.

 Nearby Cape Bonavista Provincial Historic Site is one of the most visited landmarks in Newfoundland and Labrador.
 It has a distinctive lighthouse, walking trails, and an interpretation centre focusing on the history and culture of the cape and its lighthouse.